MicrosoftDocs/appcenter-docs/docs/distribution/codepush/tutorials.md

 codePush.sync({ updateDialog: true }, onSyncStatusChange, onDownloadProgress, onError);
 ```

-## Automate your deployments with VSTS
+## Automate your deployments with Azure DevOps

 Continuous Integration (CI) and Continuous Deployment (CD) are key practices of DevOps.
 It requires the team to have a mindset to merge all working copies of developers’ code with a shared repository, producing a new build upon code commit.
 In turn this provides them with the opportunity to leverage the CI output, deploy it to one or more environments, and ultimately serve the end users via app updates.

-This tutorial covers how to leverage Visual Studio Team Services (VSTS) and CodePush in order to create a CD environment to automate app updates from an existing CI environment.
+This tutorial covers how to leverage Azure DevOps (formerly known as Visual Studio Team Services (VSTS)) and CodePush in order to create a CD environment to automate app updates from an existing CI environment.
 Even though a "proper" CI build not only compiles the code, but ideally runs code analysis, unit (and sometimes even integration) tests and even could package the code, those CI details won’t be discussed but instead go over the basics of CI integration as well as details of how to setup the CD environment.

 ### Overview

-VSTS is a collection of services that let teams share code, track work, and ship software—for any language.
+Azure DevOps is a collection of services that let teams share code, track work, and ship software—for any language.

 From a high-level it provides developers with: